03 Nov How to Choose Eyewear Frames

 Narrow Face – Circle or tall square eye frames take up more room on the face and balance your narrow face features.
 Also eyeglass frames with details on the sides help draw attention and can make your face appear wider.

-Round Face – Angular and narrow rectangular eyeglass frames will elongate your face, and glasses frames that have a contrasting bridge can also create the illusion of your eyes being further apart.
+Round Face – Angular and narrow rectangular eyeglass frames will elongate your face, and some that have a contrasting bridge can also create the illusion of your eyes being further apart.

-Oval Face – Butterfly glasses (or frames that wing up and out at the top) and top heavy frames can help balance out the broad cheekbones of an oval face.
+Oval Face – Butterfly glasses (or frames that wing up and out at the top) and top heavy styles can help balance out the broad cheekbones of an oval face.